Forest-Protocols/forest-AI/cli/README.md

 ```

 **Options:**
-- `-a, --account <file or private key>` - Private key of the caller's wallet, *if missing taken from config*
+- `-a, --account <file or private key>` - Private key of the caller's wallet, *if you omit this option, the private key is taken from config*

 #### `forest network unpause` (Admin)